oracle/terraform-provider-oci/docs/solutions/sql_server_always_on_availability_groups/README.md

 	- Log into the OCI console for the tenancy in which you are going to deploy.
 	- In the upper left hand side of the console there is a hyperlink that highlights your tenancy name.
 Click on the hyperlink.
 	- On the left hand side of the resulting web page is a field labeled "Home Region".
 This is the value to insert into the env-vars file.
+- The infrastructure can be deployed in multiple compartments, or within the same compartment by specifying a unique, non-empty value in the 'label-prefix' variable contained in configuration.tf.
+If deploying multiple times in the same compartment, this must be done in order to prevent confusion.

 A sample ConfigurationFile.ini file has been included for SQL.
 Use at your own discretion.